 Keep this in mind and make sure the bassinet won’t take up too much room or space.
 Check the dimensions of the bassinet if they’ll work for your bedroom before buying!

 The height of the bassinet is also another feature you should consider.

 If you’re looking for bedside sleeper bassinets that work great as a co-sleeper, then you can go for one that’s low enough so you can easily sneak a peek at your baby.

 Some bassinets have a height adjustment feature and some have sides that you can lower down.
 These features are particularly great for those looking for a co-sleeper option.

 Mobility is also a factor that you shouldn’t forget!
 When your baby is sleeping soundly on the bassinet, there are times when you have to move rooms or decide to place the bassinet in a different position.

 Luckily for us parents, some bassinets are mobile enough to address these problems!

 Safety is always the top priority when taking care of babies.
-I’m sure that all moms can agree with me on this one!
+I’m sure all moms can agree with us on this one!